-Before we proceed further, let us make two comments here.
-First, since each T-cohort changes over time t a sceptic may bring the validity of our equilibrium approach into question.
-In order to justify the approach we assume that time dependence of T-cohorts may be considered in terms of quasistatic equilibrium process.
-(Let us remind that in a quasistatic process, due to sufficiently slow dynamics, a system is considered to cross from one equilibrium state to another.)
-The assumption allow us to treat each T-cohort in separate years t > T as an equilibrium system.
-The second comment relates to ergodicity of our ensembles.
-In statistical physics the ergodic hypothesis says that, over long periods of time, the time spent in some region of the phase space corresponding to microstates with the same energy is proportional to the volume of this region, i.e. that all accessible microstates Ω are equally probable over long period of time.
+The second comment relates to the ergodicity of our ensembles.
+In statistical physics the ergodic hypothesis says that, over long periods of time, the time spent in some region of the phase space corresponding to microstates with the same energy is proportional to the volume of this region, i.e., that all accessible microstates Ω are equally probable over a long period of time.
 Equivalently, the hypothesis says that time average and average over the statistical ensemble are the same.
-In the case of long-life scientists, we may only speculate about the underlying phase space, its dimensionality and coordinates (5).
-Even if we were able to enumerate most of significant coordinates characterizing such scientists, surely a part of these coordinates, including e.g. motivation, would be impossible to quantify.
-Summarizing, given the above and other difficulties it appears impossible to verify the ergodic hypothesis for our ensembles, and the question - if ergodicity is fulfilled here - remains open.
+In the case of long-life scientists, we may only speculate about the underlying phase space, its dimensionality, and coordinates (5).
+Even if we were able to enumerate most of the significant coordinates characterizing such scientists, surely a part of these coordinates, including, e.g., motivation, would be impossible to quantify.
+Summarizing, given the above and other difficulties, it appears impossible to verify the ergodic hypothesis for our ensembles, and the question-if ergodicity is fulfilled here-remains open.